lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/02_lab1/index.md

       | filter json.companyName == "**companyName**"
       ```

-1. Summarize how much time is spent in each Journe Step
+1. Summarize how much time is spent in each Journey Step
       ```
       fetch bizevents
       | filter json.companyName == "**companyName**"